Best Multi-Currency Account in Malaysia

 • Proof of employment or education (depending on account type)

 Multi-currency accounts can be helpful for anyone who needs to spend, send or receive funds in foreign currencies.
-By opening a specialist account you’ll often get access to lower transaction fees and a better exchange rate compared to regular bank accounts - and you can also minimise the risks involved in fluctuating currency costs too.
+By opening a specialist account, you’ll often get access to lower transaction fees and a better exchange rate than regular bank accounts.
+You can also minimise the risks involved in fluctuating currency costs.

-Use this guide as a starting point to find the best multi-currency account in Malaysia for yourself or your business - and don’t forget to compare a good range of options from both Malaysia’s big banks and specialist services to see which may suit you best.
+Use this guide as a starting point to find the best multi-currency account in Malaysia for yourself or your business.
+Plus, don’t forget to compare multiple options from both Malaysia’s big banks and specialist services to see which suit you best.

 Go to Wise